AlphaSue/clean_data_course_proj/README.md

 >4.
 Appropriately labels the data set with descriptive variable names.
 >5.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The `run_analysis.R` script assumes the contents of the provided zip file have all been placed in the working directory at the outset.
-The specific files and directories from the provided zip file placed in the working directory:
+The specific files and directories from the instructor-provided zip file placed in the working directory:
 a) README.txt;
 b) activity_labels.txt;
 c) features_info.txt;